AlMaSm7/223_final_project/README.md

 To test app navigate in Intellij to the Test classes.
 In the test folder execute alll tests with the play button.

+## Call API

+In the project, you will find defined request inside of the testApiRequest.
+The JSON file contains a collection of all available request.
+To use this you, you will require ````Postman```.
+In postman then import this JSON file

 ##
 Link to repo: https://github.com/AlMaSm7/223_final_project